HydraCG/Specifications/drafts/client-interface.md

     print hydraClient.representation
 ```

-## Working with IRI Templates
+## Working with IRI templates

 > URI Templates provide a mechanism for abstracting a space of resource identifiers such that the variable
 parts can be easily identified and described.
 -- rfc6570

 The resulting URI identifies a resource that may support all methods of the uniform interface.

 ### Retrieving Resource from IRI Template